 If an Offer or Closing record is not associated with a Listing with a Loop, the system will display an error.

-Once you have setup communication between your Propertybase and Dotloop accounts and configured page layouts for Listings, Offers and Closings - you are ready to syncronize some data.
+Once you have set up communication between your Propertybase and Dotloop accounts and configured page layouts for Listings, Offers and Closings - you are ready to synchronize some data.
 Let's explore that below.

 Data synchronization between Propertybase and Dotloop is a two-way process.
 Data syncs from Propertybase to Dotloop and also from Dotloop to Propertybase.
 Any available Dotloop field can be mapped to a Propertybase field.

 - Open any Listing, Offer or Closing record (in the example below, we use a Listing.)